White River Pacific Right Bank Flood Protection Project

 Click image to open the full map of the Right Bank Levee Setback Project site (29 MB, PDF).

 Significant flooding along the right bank of the White River in January 2009 directly impacted the neighborhood communities of White River Estates, 3rd and 4th Avenues, and Pacific Park.
-The goal of this project is to construct a flood protection structure on the right (west) bank, adjacent to residential neighborhoods, between the BNSF Railway and Government Canal, to significantly reduce the potential for river flooding of these neighborhoods.
+The goal of this project is to substantially reduce the potential for White River flooding in the City of Pacific and improve environmental conditions along this portion of the White River.

 - The project is needed because the extent of White River flooding has worsened due to sediment accumulation in the river channel.

 - The project is in the feasibility and environmental review stage.
-Project site investigations and evaluations will be conducted through an environmental review (SEPA) process and will provide the basis for determining the most beneficial project design.
+Project site investigations and evaluations are being conducted through an environmental review (SEPA) process and will provide the basis for determining the most beneficial project design.

-- An EIS is being prepared for this flood protection proposal to evaluate up to four project configurations, including a no-action alternative.
-Adverse and beneficial impacts will be evaluated for each configuration.
+- An EIS is being prepared for this flood protection proposal to evaluate up to four project alternatives, including a no-action alternative.
+Each alternative will be evaluated for adverse and beneficial impacts to the natural and built environment.

-- The final project will restore off-channel rearing habitat for ESA-listed Chinook salmon and create other wildlife habitat.
+- The alternatives will consider opportunities to restore off-channel rearing habitat for ESA-listed Chinook salmon, create other wildlife habitat, and address future park and river recreational uses.

 - The alignment and features of the future project are dependent upon detailed design analyses for the selected preferred design alternative, which is developed through the SEPA EIS process.